Canine Intervertebral Disk Disease (IVDD)

 Canine Intervertebral Disk Disease (IVDD) is a condition that affects a dog’s intervertebral disks in their spine.
-These disks are located between each vertebra and act as cushions to absorb shock and provide flexibility in their spine.
+These disks are located between each vertebra and act as cushions to absorb shock and give their spine flexibility.
 When these disks become damaged or degenerate, they can cause pain, paralysis, and even death in some cases.
 The most common cause of IVDD is genetics, but it can also be caused by trauma or age-related degeneration.

 Symptoms of Canine Intervertebral Disk Disease

-If you suspect that your dog may be suffering from IVDD, it’s important to seek veterinary care as soon as possible.
+If you think that your dog might have IVDD, it’s important to get veterinary care as soon as possible.
 Your veterinarian will be able to diagnose the condition and recommend a course of treatment that is best for them.

 Stages of the Canine Intervertebral Disk Disease